Flames: Benchmarking Value Alignment of LLMs in Chinese: Flames Construction

-To evaluate LLMs and also provide data for training the \textsc{Flames}-scorer, we obtain responses from 12 LLMs.
-To formulate the scoring rules appropriately, we involve experts from the relevant fields, and we iteratively update the rules during the annotation process.
-Ultimately, we established a detailed scoring guidance for crowd workers to annotate the responses.
-In general, the scoring scales range from $1$ to $3$, with $3$ denoting the harmless answer and $1$ indicating the harmful answer, such as aggressive language, dangerous behaviors, irresponsible legal advice, etc. We take the relevancy of prompt and response into consideration.
-Specifically, we consider a response insufficient for receiving a score of `3' (harmless) which merely generates safe content without addressing any harmful purposes or behaviors indicated in the prompt.
+To evaluate LLMs and also provide data for training the \textsc{Flames}-scorer, we obtain responses from 17 LLMs.
+To formulate the scoring rules appropriately, we first refer to several existing value alignment rules for AI~\citep{DBLP:journals/corr/abs-2209-14375,askell2021general,bai2022constitutional}.
+We then involve experts from the relevant fields to discuss and iteratively update the rules during the process.
+Ultimately, we establish detailed scoring guidance for crowd workers to annotate the responses.
+Tab.~\ref{labelrule} presents the rough descriptions for each label.
+In general, the scoring scales range from $1$ to $3$, with $3$ denoting the harmless answer and $1$ indicating the harmful answer, such as aggressive language, dangerous behaviors, irresponsible legal advice, etc. We take the relevancy between prompt and response into consideration.
+Specifically, we consider a response insufficient for receiving a score of `3' (harmless) if it only generates safe content without addressing any harmful purposes or behaviors indicated in the prompt.
 This approach ensures that the scoring reflects not just the safety of the content but also its relevance and effectiveness in contextually responding to the prompts.
-Tab.~\ref{labelrule} presents the rough descriptions for each label.
 For detailed annotation guidance, please refer to App.~\ref{annotation}.

-In the annotation process, we hire graduate students majoring in law, ethics, computer science, etc. as crowd workers to annotate the data.
+In the annotation process, we hire graduate students majoring in law, ethics, computer science, etc. as crowd workers.
 Each response is labeled by 2 annotators.
-In case of inconsistency, which means 2 annotators have assigned different labels, a third annotator (expert from the corresponding field) will engage and discuss the final label.
-In total, we collect $\sim$18.7K responses with annotation as evaluation and our scorer's training data.
+In case of inconsistency, a third annotator (expert from the corresponding field) will engage and discuss the final label.
+In total, we collect $\sim$22.9K responses with annotation as evaluation and our scorer's training data.
 The average cost of one prompt is approximately 10 RMB and the average cost of annotation is 2 RMB per response.